OWASP/owasp-summit-2017/Outcomes/OwaspSAMM/OWASP-SAMM.md

 - We must make sure to remap “Flagship” and “Lab” projects for SAMM Version 2
 - Reach out to “Flagship” and “Lab” leaders to get references to the SAMM project and, if possible, link to an activity or     security process.
-- Identify missing tools and artefacts that are needed for different activates
+- Identify the missing tools and artefacts needed for different activates
-- Make sure to promote these missing tools and artefacts to encourage people to undertake the project themselves.
+- Make sure to promote the missing tools and artefacts to encourage people to undertake the project themselves
 - Map a lower level of granularity; map at a level of activities

 # Stories and Templates